scylladb/scylladb/.github/ISSUE_TEMPLATE/70-build-issue.md

 ---
-name: "☕ Build Issue: I want to build Scylla from source, but I cant!"
+name: "☕ Build Issue: I want to build Scylla from source, but I can't!"
 about: Use this template for build related issues
 labels: build
 ---